Scaevola aemula: Description

 Scaevola aemula is a mat-forming, perennial herb that grows up to 50 cm high with brown, coarsely hairy, terete stems.
 The leaves are elliptic to egg-shaped tapering near the base, sessile, edges toothed, up to 10-88 mm long and 4-31 mm wide, decreasing in size near the flowers.
 The fan-shaped flowers are white, blue or mauve with a yellow centre are borne on spikes up to 24 cm long, corolla 17-25 mm long, flattened hairs on the outside and bearded inside and the wings 1-1.5 mm wide.
 The bracts are small, leaf-like, bracteoles lance-shaped and 4.5-7 mm long.
 Flowering occurs mostly from August to October and the fruit are a rounded, wrinkled drupe to 4.5 mm long and covered in soft, short hairs.

 Taxonomy and naming

 Scaevola aemula was first formally described in 1810 by Robert Brown and the description was published in Prodromus Florae Novae Hollandiae.
 The specific epithet (aemula) means "striving after".

 Distribution and habitat

-Fairy fan-flower grows in dry sclerophyll forest mostly on sandy soils from the Eyre Peninsula, through Victoria to Mount Warning in New South Wales and in the Esperance Plains bioregion of Western Australia.
+Fairy fan-flower grows in dry sclerophyll forest mostly on sandy soils from the Eyre Peninsula in South Australia, through Victoria to Mount Warning in New South Wales and in the Esperance Plains bioregion of Western Australia.
+It also occurs in the Great Oyster Bay region between the Prosser River and Apsley River in Tasmania.

+Conservation status

+Scaevola aemula is listed as "endangered" under the Tasmanian Government Threatened Species Protection Act 1995.